pluralsh/documentation/pages/index.md

 It also can serve as an identity provider for any Plural application, delegating authentication via OIDC and also maintaining user group info and communicating it down to applications.

-Finally it handles billing and licensing, supporting all the common constructs seen in modern SaaS billing

 ### Plural CLI

 The Plural CLI effectively uses the Plural API as a package manager, and works as a higher level build tool on top of the DevOps packages it supports.
 It will handle things like running installations in dependency order, detecting changes between runs, and templating out a workspace from scratch.